RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

  962978a6   completed   Ls             Sat, 22 Jan 2022 14:42:43 CST   Sat, 22 Jan 2022 14:43:53 CST   Sat, 22 Jan 2022 14:43:53 CST
 ```

 You can get the old output from the task using `tasks fetch` and selecting the task you want to see the output from.
-Note that in this case these task output is stored on the server, so operators in multiplayer mode can fetch output from tasks issued by other operators.
-However, operators will only see the automatic results from tasks that they executed.
+Operators in multiplayer mode can fetch output from tasks issued by any other operator on the server.
+However, operators will only see the automatic results from tasks that they themselves executed.
 You can disable the automatic display of task results using the `settings` command.

 #### Switching from Beacon Mode to Session Mode